 A crown, sometimes called a “cap”, is a type of dental restoration which completely encircles a tooth.
 The procedure can be performed by a general dentist or prosthodontist.
 A crown is also used to restore dental implants.
 A crown can be made from a variety of materials such as gold, precious metals, porcelain, and other tooth colored materials.
 At least two appointments are needed to fabricate a crown.
 The first appointment usually involves preparing the tooth, taking dental impressions, and making a temporary crown to wear while the crown is being fabricated at the lab.
 The second appointment is usually about 2-3 weeks after the initial appointment.
-During the second appointment the dentist “tries in” the crown, checks the color/shade of the crown, checks the bite, and makes any needed minor adjustments to the crown.
+During the second appointment, the dentist “tries in” the crown, checks the color/shade of the crown, checks the bite, and makes any needed minor adjustments to the crown.
 The final step at that appointment is cementing the crown into the mouth.
-This is the most common procedure for fabricating a crown however in some patients there is an option that involves creating a same-day all porcelain crown in the dental office in one appointment.